Mspera4/TP-Universidad-de-Palermo/README.md

 Santiago Valdez
 Mariano Sperat
 Sofia Lescaffette
-Rocio Sendra

 ## Roadmap

 1) Standardizing the government datasets - Done

 2) Adding and integrating datasets about rainfall, humidity and temperature by province (or department) annualized for the years covered by the dengue datasets.
-(2018 - 2024) - In Progress
+(2018 - 2024)

 3) Normalizing all tables